50th Anniversary

 Our neighbour, I forgot his name, had promised to take Rie in when the baby was due.
 That occured late afternoon on the 19th of February, 1957.
 As far as I can remember, William Otte came into the world at five minutes before midnight, but years later, when he applied for a full birth certificate, he was told that he was born on the 20th.

 It was nice having her staying with us, because I often worked till nine p.m.
 And Ans was then good company for Rie and the baby.
-Then one day at noon Rie got a surprise.
-We both came walking in, Ans with her arm in a sling and me limping.
+Then, one day at noon, Rie got a shock.
+We both came walking in - Ans with her arm in a sling and me limping.

-We had no income for a while, but still had to manage to buy groceries.
+We had no income for a while but still had to manage to buy groceries.
 But one day when Rie asked for money to buy some potatoes, I found that I had none.
 I'd expected that she'd have some hidden away.
 Normally Rie always managed somehow, but this time we were stuck.
 And for the first (and last) time I had to go to the greengrocer and humbly ask for some potatoes “on the slate”.
-He was very obliging, but I felt sick.
+He was very obliging, but I felt sick at heart.

-We lived in Morgan street for a year and a half, William was doing well, and the financial situation had improved greatly.
-Everything seemed to be going fine when a letter came from the owner of the house.
-He had been living in Gisborne but planned to return to Johnsonville and "Would you be kind enough to vacate the house within six weeks?"
+We lived in Morgan street for a year and a half.
+William was doing well, and the financial situation had improved greatly.
+Everything seemed to be going fine when a letter arrived from the owner of the house.
+He had been living in Gisborne but planned to return to Johnsonville and: "Would you be kind enough to vacate the house within six weeks?"
 We did not have the means to buy a house of our own and wondered what to do next.

 With mother and son safely on the plane, I crossed on the ferry that night and started early the next morning from Lyttleton to Dunedin.
 It was rather chilly but soon the sun broke through and all was fine until I reached Oamaru.
 It got colder and darker and even started to snow.
 Helmets were not worn in those days, and I had to wrap a shawl round my head.
 I felt more miserable the closer I came to my destination.
 By the time that I got there, I'd lost all feeling in my legs.